ddarmon/sfinsc-day3/README.md

 Let's investigate the other Twitter networks in Gephi.

-> **Exercise**: Investigate each of the mentions and retweets network, using some of the analyses above.
+> **Exercise**: Investigate each of the following and retweets network, using some of the analyses above.
 In particular, you might investigate the general meso-scale structure, link density, in-/out-degrees, and community structure in the different networks.

 > **Hint:** When comparing various monolayer representations of the same network, it can be handy to use the Workspaces functionality of Gephi.
 When importing a new network, first create a new Workspace by selecting Workspace > New.
 You can also rename the Workspace (for example, to Following, Mentions, or Retweets) by selecting Workspace > Rename.